-24. Annual charges are made for energy costs i.e.; gas, electricity and water.
+33.Annual charges are made for energy costs i.e.; gas, electricity and water.
 Historically the budgets associated with these charges have been difficult to establish with any certainty and has led to an under recovery of costs.
 We anticipate carrying out a joint housing/finance project early in 2013 to identify the full costs of providing services to residents in order that full recovery of costs can be phased in.
 In 2012-13 energy budgets were reviewed and have been based on consumption data provided by the utility companies.
 These budgets have been uplifted in 2013-14 by 10%, 5% subsequently, as this is the corporate assumption on the general level of increases for utilities costs; if a lower rate of inflation were to be used, any under recovery of costs would increase.
+A review of utilities and costs with a view to reducing energy usage is a key element of the Asset Management Strategy currently being developed.